smaho-engineering/esptouch_flutter/README.md

 * Keeping track of finished tasks is necessary on Flutter's side.
 * AES support (last I checked the support differred on Android and iOS, so I haven't added them)

-## Working on iOS 14.6
+## Breaking change in iOS 14.6
-Starting from iOS 14.6 we need to add `com.apple.developer.networking.multicast` entitlement to allow our package can send or receive IP multicast or broadcast on iOS.
+Starting with iOS 14.6 the `com.apple.developer.networking.multicast` entitlement is required, to allow the broadcasting of IP packages on iOS, which is used by esptouch.

-This is hidden capabilities, you need to request it as account holder [here](https://developer.apple.com/contact/request/networking-multicast).
+In order ot enable it, you need to request the entitlemant as an account holder [here](https://developer.apple.com/contact/request/networking-multicast).
-And config it as [here](https://developer.apple.com/forums/thread/663271)
+Once you are enrolled, you can configure it [here](https://developer.apple.com/forums/thread/663271)
 ![Screen Shot 2021-06-21 at 17 24 50](https://user-images.githubusercontent.com/50801656/122798220-87f39580-d2ea-11eb-838e-faeeed28fc8e.png)

 ## Contribute